-Frontier Technology, Microsoft and Double-Take Software recently ran a roundtable open discussion focused on business continuity.
-The meeting was attended by a mixed group of firms; multinationals, financial institutions, legal firms, public sector organisations and SME’s.
-Each had different business continuity requirements, yet with the financial climate still being rocky, budget and affordability was high on the agenda.
+Frontier Technology, Microsoft, and Double-Take Software recently ran a roundtable open discussion focused on business continuity and virtualisation demand.
+The meeting was attended by a mixed group of firms; multinationals, financial institutions, legal firms, public sector organisations, and SME’s.
+Each had different business continuity requirements, yet with the financial climate still being rocky, budget and affordability were high on the agenda.

 Leading IT solution providers Frontier Technology have seen an increase in their clients using virtualisation for business continuity, Managing Director, Edwin Wong explains; “With the recent recession and further cuts due to the new coalition, we have seen an influx of our clients wanting to switch to virtualisation.
 It eliminates the cost and unpredictability of traditional disaster recovery solutions and simplifies backup and recovery of data and systems.”